 Zugdidi to Sukhumi or reverse takes minimum 5 hours, so make an early start.
 Border opens at 8am, closes at 7 pm.
 Don’t forget to exchange lari into rubles before you enter Abkhazia from the Georgian side, or to have dollars on hand, there are few if any options to exchange lari once in Abkhazia.

-Some more good info from Daniel Hamilton: It is well known that the area immediately surrounding the ‘line of occupation’ is a dangerous one with Abkhaz troops and various bandits extracting bribes from visitors to the territory with relative impunity.
+Some more good info collected from blogs no longer online: It is well known that the area immediately surrounding the ‘line of occupation’ is a dangerous one with Abkhaz troops and various bandits extracting bribes from visitors to the territory with relative impunity.
 The LonelyPlanet forums are full of examples of cases where tourists have faced threats and violence at the border.

-Speaking subsequently to some Georgian friends in Zugdidi, they told me that my decision to make an early start was a wise one as muggings and hold-ups in Inguri are at their lowest in the morning, increasing steadily until the Abkhaz close the ‘line of occupation’ at 19:00.
+Georgians in Zugdidi claim muggings and hold-ups in Inguri are at their lowest in the morning, increasing steadily until the Abkhaz close the ‘line of occupation’ at 19:00.
 You are apparently most likely to find a direct service to Sukhumi if you are there when the border opens at 08:00.

-Given that even a direct service from Inguri to Sukhumi takes at least two hours, I have also been advised that those returning to the Georgian side make an early start so as to avoid potential hold-ups such as bogus document checks in Gali that could see you stranded in the dangerous border area after 19:00.
+Given that even a direct service from Inguri to Sukhumi takes at least 2 hours, we have also been advised that those returning to the Georgian side make an early start so as to avoid potential hold-ups such as bogus document checks in Gali that could see you stranded in the dangerous border area after 19:00.

 Georgia – South Ossetia border crossings

-Artsevi: Officially, South Ossetia is only to be visited from Russia.
-You can bribe your way in from the Artsevi border, though, as at least one traveler has done in 2013.
-All other border crossings will be similar: only for truly hardy travelers.
+Artsevi: South Ossetia is only to be visited from Russia.
 See South Ossetia border crossings for more on the way in from Russia.